modrocko/bookmark-it/README.md

 ![tag](assets/tag.png)

- Tag It!
+###  Bookmark It!

-To get started... tag emails, files, folders or browser tabs.
+To get started... bookmark emails, files, folders or webpages.
 Keep typing to create a new tag.
 Or select an existing tag.

 ![tagi](assets/tagi.png)